aws/aws-lc/BUILDING.md

 policy value names algorithms AWS-LC does not have, such as X448 and the FFDHE groups, and the corresponding setters reject a whole list on the first name they do not recognize; without narrowing, the directive would have no effect at all.
-The OpenSSL group-list modifiers are honored: `*` and `?` are stripped, since AWS-LC selects its own key shares, and `-` drops the group it prefixes.
+The OpenSSL 3.5 list modifiers are honored: `*` and `?` are stripped, since AWS-LC selects its own key shares and tolerates every name, `-` drops the entry it prefixes, and `/` bounds an entry like `:` does, since AWS-LC keeps one flat preference list. [docs/crypto-policies.md](docs/crypto-policies.md) sets this against what OpenSSL does with the same file.

 A `MinProtocol` naming a version AWS-LC does not have is the exception: the floor rises to the policy's `MaxProtocol`.
 Ignoring the directive would leave AWS-LC's